Luigi Cherubini: From opera to church music

-After Les deux journées, Parisian audiences began to favor younger composers such as Boieldieu.
+After Les deux journées, Parisian audiences began to favour younger composers such as Boieldieu.
 Cherubini's opera-ballet Anacréon was an outright failure and most stage works after it did not achieve success.
 Faniska, produced in 1806, was an exception, receiving an enthusiastic response, in particular by Haydn and Beethoven.
 Les Abencérages (1813), an heroic drama set in Spain during the last days of the Moorish kingdom of Granada, was Cherubini's attempt to compete with Spontini's La vestale; it received critical praise but few performances.

-Disappointed with his lack of acclaim in the theater, Cherubini turned increasingly to church music, writing seven masses, two requiems, and many shorter pieces.
-During this period (under the restored monarchy) he was appointed Surintendant de la Musique du Roi, a position he would hold until the fall of Charles X (1830).
-In 1815 London's Royal Philharmonic Society commissioned him to write a symphony, an overture, and a composition for chorus and orchestra, the performances of which he went especially to London to conduct, increasing his fame.
+Disappointed with his lack of acclaim in the theatre, Cherubini turned increasingly to church music, writing seven masses, two requiems, and many shorter pieces.
+During this period (under the restored monarchy), he was appointed Surintendant de la Musique du Roi, a position he would hold until the fall of Charles X (1830).
+In 1815, London's Royal Philharmonic Society commissioned him to write a symphony, an overture, and a composition for chorus and orchestra, the performances of which he went especially to London to conduct, increasing his fame.

-Cherubini's Requiem in C minor (1816), commemorating the anniversary of the execution of King Louis XVI of France, was a huge success.
+Cherubini's Requiem in C minor (1816), commemorating the anniversary of the execution of King Louis XVI, was a huge success.
 The work was greatly admired by Beethoven, Schumann and Brahms.
 In 1836, Cherubini wrote a Requiem in D minor to be performed at his own funeral.
-It is for male choir only, as the religious authorities had criticised his use of female voices in the earlier work.
+It is for a male choir only, as the religious authorities had criticised his use of female voices in the earlier work.